1. OTHER BUDGET POLICIES

 The College will reimburse at an approved rate per mile for all authorized and fully documented College business travel in personal vehicles.
 Local travel within the Indianola community will be reimbursed for trips, which originate at the College and have a destination back to the College.
 However, travel to certain nearby locations will be reimbursed at a fixed amount based on the approved rate.
-A list of these cities and the fixed reimbursement amounts can be found in the forms page.
+A list of these cities and the fixed reimbursement amounts can be found here.

 Personal vehicles used for business travel are to be covered by insurance at the employee’s expense.
 The College will not assume responsibility for normal depreciation and repairs, traffic fines, or damages encountered while traveling for business purposes beyond those covered by institutional insurance policies.
 Costs for automobile service agreements, such as AAA or others are assumed to be the primary responsibility of the employee and not that of the College.
 Commuting between work and home is not reimbursable.
 When traveling in personal vehicles that will be reimbursed at the approved rate, purchases of gas are to be at the employee’s expense and should not be charged to a procurement card.

 Reimbursement for travel expense is designed to assure each employee’s prompt recovery of expenses incurred while performing their jobs.
 The College does not assume responsibility for items or services that are associated with normal personal needs.
 In no circumstances will the College assume responsibility for personal travel, or travel between home and the campus.